LBCrion/sfwbar/doc/sfwbar-mpd.rst

 "volume"
   Current playback volume.
 "repeat"
-  Repet flag of the current playlist: "1"/"0".
+  Repeat flag of the current playlist: "1"/"0".
 "random"
   Random flag of the current playlist: "1"/"0".
 "queue_len"